← Back to research

 • Native WebSocket architecture eliminates ASR→LLM→TTS pipeline latency and preserves speech nuance

-• Production features include MCP server support, image inputs, SIP telephony, and async function calling
+• Production features include MCP server support, image inputs, SIP telephony, async function calling, plus new companion models for live translation and streaming transcription

 FAQ